pinglu/word-plugin-highlight-redaction/README.md

 - cannot redact text with custom colors (outside of WdColorIndex)
 - it also sometimes redacts one highlight as two consecutive highlights (putting in [redacted][redacted] instead of once [redacted])
 - it will not redact text in header of footer (but will search for colors in there).
 This can be changed in code (see clsRedaction.build_story_ranges)
-This macro is created by Ping Lu (mail@ping.lu) in 2023Q1.
+This macro is created by Ping Lu (github@ping.lu) in 2023Q1.
 For License see below

 ### Please Note:
 - If an highlight color is not within the first 5 pages and not in the footer or header, it will not be displayed to the user.
 Change this in: clsRedaction.Startup::searchNumberOfFirstPages